-Meet the exciting consortium of 29 organisations delivering 5G RuralFirst, backed by the Department for Culture, Music and Sport (DCMS)!
+Meet the exciting consortium of 29 organisations delivering 5G RuralFirst, backed by the Department for Digital, Culture, Media and Sport (DCMS)!
 From innovation and industry knowledge to technology and more, click each logo below to see what each partner is delivering.

 Cisco is the lead partner on 5G RuralFirst.
 Cisco is delivering a 5G cloud core upon which a range of use cases will run.
 This platform will be installed in the DataVita Tier III datacentre near Glasgow.
 Cisco will also design 5G ‘network slicing’ tests, a crucial component of new connectivity business models, giving rural businesses and communities a technological platform for innovation.
 This could fundamentally change the way connectivity is deployed in rural areas across the UK.

 The University of Strathclyde provides expertise housed within the Department of Electronic and Electrical Engineering (EEE), spanning areas relating closely to 5G.
 Specific expertise that Strathclyde brings to the 5G RuralFirst project includes rural broadband planning and deployment, dynamic spectrum access (DSA) expertise, network planning, security, software defined radio (SDR) and Internet of Things- (IoT) inspired solutions that have had impact on a number of rural industry sectors including agriculture, transport, rural communities and small businesses.